 When travelling, there are certain rules of etiquette that everyone should adhere to.
 Not everyone does of course, and some travellers push the very boundaries of respect and decency and give everyone a bad name.
 But you don’t have to join them.
 You can be one of those travellers who others will have no annoying stories about just because you were pleasant to be around.
 How do you become one of those travellers?
 Read on to find out.

-“Please”, “thank you”, and “where is the bathroom” are three obviously necessary phrases, but keeping a few others in your back pocket and learning just a tiny bit of the local language not only helps you better navigate a foreign country, but also shows a greater level of respect to the locals.
+“Please”, “thank you”, and “where is the bathroom” are three obviously necessary phrases, but keeping a few others in your back pocket and learning just a tiny bit of the local language not only helps you better navigate a foreign country, but also shows a greater level of respect to the locals and makes a lot of your travels a little easier.

-You don’t have to be fluent; people everywhere generally appreciate when a visitor makes an attempt to communicate in their tongue.
+You don’t have to be fluent in any given language but a trying to get the basics down makes a huge difference, people everywhere generally appreciate when a visitor makes an attempt to communicate in their tongue.
 When they see that you took the time to learn some of their language, they’ll be much more willing to lend a hand if you’re in need of help.

 According to Ludwig Wittgenstein, “The limits of your language are the limits of your world”, and the Austrian philosopher was spot on.
 Knowing more than one language opens up a vast world of travel possibilities, and you can use it as an excuse to meet new people and practice your language skills with them.